top of page

 If you expect a 20% total deduction, you’ll need to increase your Freedom Number to cover it.

-£1,400,000 ÷ (1 – 0.20) = £1,750,000 sale price target
+Calculation: £1,400,000 ÷ (1 – 0.20) = £1,750,000 sale price target.

 Using Your Freedom Number in Exit Planning

-Get a current valuation, see how far you are from your target.
-Evo-Valuations Reports start from £199 (+VAT)
+Once you know your Freedom Number, get a current valuation to see how far you are from your target.
+Evo-Valuations Reports start from £299 (+VAT).

-You can also start shaping your post-exit future now by reading The Ultimate Post-Sale Wealth Plan: How to Keep More of What You Sell For
+You can also start shaping your post-exit future now by reading The Ultimate Post-Sale Wealth Plan: How to Keep More of What You Sell For.

 Pro Tip